What Is 20 Of 6

 Extending the Understanding: Proportions and Applications

 The interpretations above highlight the interconnectedness of fractions, percentages, and ratios.
-These concepts are fundamental to understanding proportions, a crucial aspect of many real-world problems.
+Plus, these concepts are fundamental to understanding proportions, a crucial aspect of many real-world problems.
 A proportion is a statement that two ratios are equal.
-For example:

 20/6 = 10/3 (Fraction)